zfaizal2/zayyanfaizal.com/posts/agsense.md

 Our team used HTML, Python, and JavaScript to build this web platform.

-Below are some screenshots from the interface.
+Below is a screenshots from the interface.

 ![AgSense](agsense.png)